HowToThink/HowToThink/source/PvL_07.rst

 in lines 2, 3 and 4 above.
 In bigger programs, lines 2--4 will usually be replaced by a loop that writes many more lines into the file.

-We don't need to close the file afterwards, because we used the "with" keyword on line 1.
-This ensures that ``myfile`` is always closed, no matter what happens (power outages excluded).
+The file is closed after line 4, at the end of the ``with`` block.
+A ``with`` block make sure that the file get close even if an error occurs (power outages excluded).

     .. admonition:: A handle is somewhat like a TV remote control